open-ephys/gui-docs/source/Tutorials/Closed-Loop-Latency.rst

 * Use the other BNC cable to connect the **BNC adapter** for Arduino #2 to input channel 2 of I/O board #2

-Building the signal chain
+Detecting incoming events
 ##########################

 Once all of the devices are connected, launch the Open Ephys GUI.
 Starting with an empty signal chain, add the following plugins, from left to right:

-#. **Rhythm FPGA** - It should automatically detect and connect to the acquisition board.
+#. **Acquisition Board** - This plugin should automatically detect and connect to the Open Ephys acquisition board, assuming it's connected to the computer.
 Press the "ADC" button to add the analog input channels to the data stream.

 #. **Crossing Detector** - If this plugin does not appear in the signal chain, it can be added via the Plugin Installer (File > Plugin Installer).
-Change the "threshold" value to 3.
-If there are headstages connected, set the input channel ("IN") to the first ADC channel (number of headstage channels + 1).
+Press the "Constant" threshold button and change the value to 3.
+If there are headstages connected, set the input channel (upper left button) to the first ADC channel (number of headstage channels + 1).
+In the example below, there are 64 headstage channels, so the first ADC channel is 65.

-#. **Arduino Output** - Select the "Device" that corresponds to Arduino #2, the "Trig" channel to 1.

-#. **Record Node** - Use the default settings.

-#. **LFP Viewer** - Open the LFP Viewer in a tab using the button in the upper right corner of the plugin editor.
+#. **LFP Viewer** - Scroll down to channel ADC1 and double click on it so it fills up the whole display.

 The final signal chain should look like this: